What Would You Change? by Rich Paschall

 Here’s a big one for you to consider.
 Would you change your mate?
 Would you have more or fewer children?
-Would you stay single or get married, depending on what you current circumstance is?
+Would you stay single or get married, depending on your current circumstance?

 Perhaps you have seen the article, frequently reposted on social media (I have seen it a number of times, anyway), that talks about The Top Five Regrets of the Dying.
 These were collected by a nurse and published in a book.
-It is summarized on Collective Evolution website.
+It is summarized on the Guardian website here.
 The list indicates that if these people could live their lives again, they would not take the same paths.
 When they looked back from death’s door, there was plenty to change.

 Every male patient wished that they had not worked so hard.
 They missed family events or other adventures while they worked extra hours.
 From the perspective of the end of life, the choice was clearly a wrong one.
 Yes, many need to work harder to support their family, but did we choose work, when another choice would have been better on a particular day?

 Many wished they had the courage to express their true feelings, that they had stayed in touch with old friends, or that they allowed themselves to be happier.
 Perhaps they regretted all of these things.
 So I ask the question again, what would you change if only you could?

 If time and health are on your side, then you can still do many of the things you missed earlier.
 You can still make amends for bad choices, thus undoing some mistakes of the past.
 Of course, we can not now change everything, but that is no reason to be sad about the past.
 We can use what we learned to move forward with better choices.